Helios113/My-FegAvg/experiments.md

 We need to compare the 4 different modalities on the same device.
 Unimodal vs UniMFed.
 Then look at the feature vector; iid and non iid
 We need to compare multi m fed vs 4 clinents with early fusion iid and non-iid We need to compare unim-fed vs 4 modalities on seperate devices - prob will such, but still look at the feature vectors

+UPDATE:
+1. UniM fed works as expected
+    Check how the vectors look, prelim results show wrong numbers Make runner pick data as well as modality